lloc/Multisite-Taxonomy-Widget/readme.txt

 3. Activate the plugin through the 'Plugins' menu in WordPress
 4. Place the Multisite Taxonomy Widget in any widgetized area or use the shortcode [mtw_posts]

+There is an [introduction](https://github.com/lloc/Multisite-Taxonomy-Widget#multisite-taxonomy-widget) for further information.

 == Changelog ==

+= 0.6 =
+* Some small enhancements
+* it_IT is now included

 = 0.5 =
 * Filter added: You can override the tags used for the list output using `mtw_formatelements_output_filter`.